callstack/linaria/docs/BABEL_PRESET.md

 # `linaria/babel` preset

-__If you use Webpack__, we highly recommend to add `linaria/loader` to your JS rule in Webpack config.
+__If you use Webpack__, we highly recommend to use `linaria/loader`.
 It supports the same options as the preset.
-For more information go [here](./BUNDLERS_INTEGRATION.md#loader).
+[See here](./BUNDLERS_INTEGRATION.md#loader) for instructions on configuring the loader.

 ---